jameslnewell/redux-formo/README.md

 ### v1.1.0

-- added `filterOnChange` and `validateOnChange` properties to allow configuration of whether validation occurs each time the user changes the value of a field
+- added `.filterOnChange` and `.validateOnChange` properties to allow configuration of whether validation occurs each time the user changes the value of a field
 - An un-documented function, `afterValidate()`, is called after validation of each is complete - may change in the future!
 - refactored `decorate.jsx` to make it more testable